Emerging Cloud Technologies: How They Can Revolutionize the Way We Work

 • Providers can share large data files easily reducing cost and boosting workflow

-• EHR systems are rapidly integrating with the cloud-based technologies for a safe and efficient flow of patient data.
+• EHR systems are rapidly integrating with cloud-based technologies for a safe and efficient flow of patient data.
 However, the safety guidelines must be first agreed upon with the cloud service providers and vendors.
 They must ensure the Health Information Exchange (HIE) follows HIPAA regulations.
 Otherwise, they may be subject to lawsuits violating HIPAA regulations.

 3. Retail Industry